marcwww/langid/readme.md

 python predict.py -finput data/input.txt -mdir mdl/ffd_sm/ -gpu -1 -bsz 256
 ```

 Each line in the input file indicated by -finput contains an input example.
 The output file will be ./out.txt.
+One could change the argument mdl/ffd_sm to mdl/ffd_lg to use the large model.

 **Interact with command line**: